 In addition to shoulder replacement surgery and rotator cuff surgery, orthopedic shoulder surgeons at HonorHealth use other types of shoulder surgery to diagnose and treat shoulder pain, weakness, stiffness and instability.
 Your surgeon will work with your primary care physician and other healthcare providers to determine the best treatment for you.

 Some of the procedures that your surgeon may consider for your shoulder injury or condition include:

-- Diagnostic arthroscopic shoulder surgery: The surgeon makes small incisions into the skin around the shoulder joint and inserts a tiny video camera to determine the precise location and severity of damage to the shoulder joint.
+- Diagnostic arthroscopic shoulder surgery that involves making small incisions around the shoulder joint and inserting a miniature video camera to assess the exact location and severity of damage to the shoulder joint.

-- Loose body removal: A surgical instrument called a "grasper" collects and removes pieces of torn/loose tissue that float around the shoulder joint, and in turn cause irritation, pain, swelling and locking.
+- Loose body removal that uses surgical instruments such as a grasper or shaver to gather and remove pieces of torn or loose tissue floating around the shoulder joint, causing irritation, pain, swelling and locking.